-The Australian Competition and Consumer Commission extends the expiry date for the Unconditioned Local Loop Service pursuant to section 152ALA(4) of the Competition and Consumer Act 2010.
-The ACCC varies the Unconditioned Local Loop Service declaration in accordance with section 152AO of the Act.
+The Australian Competition and Consumer Commission extended the expiry date for the Unconditioned Local Loop Service pursuant to section 152ALA(4) of the Competition and Consumer Act 2010.
+The ACCC varied the Unconditioned Local Loop Service declaration in accordance with section 152AO of the Act.

-The Unconditioned Local Loop Service Declaration is extended to 31 July 2019.
-The variation of the Unconditioned Local Loop Service declaration takes effect on 1 August 2014.
+The Unconditioned Local Loop Service Declaration was extended to 31 July 2019.
+The variation of the Unconditioned Local Loop Service declaration took effect on 1 August 2014.